IgniteUI/indigo-design-docfx/en/style/material-icons.md

     <div class="divider--half"></div>
     <img class="responsive-img" src="../images/icons_add8.png" srcset="../images/icons_add8@2x.png 2x" />

-4. Next, we want to replace the existing icon shape with the SVG we have downloaded, so we need to select the Group with the old glyph and drag and drop the SVG with the `copyright` icon on top of it aligning the two on all sides.
-This will create a new group `copyright-24px` in our layers panel, which we need to expand and drag the desired icon shape just outside of this group, but above the rectangular Shape layer.
+4. Next, we want to replace the existing icon shape with the SVG we have downloaded, so we need to select the Group with the old glyph and drag and drop the SVG with the `copyright` icon on top of it, aligning the two on all sides.
+This will create a new group, `copyright-24px` in our layers panel, which we need to expand and drag the desired icon shape just outside of this group, but above the rectangular Shape layer.

     <img class="responsive-img" src="../images/icons_add9.png" srcset="../images/icons_add9@2x.png 2x" />